rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-Thus, there is an entire foundation of epistemology, ethics, mathematics, and meaning implied in this question.
+Thus, there is an entire foundation of epistemology, ethics, mathematics, and meaning implied in asking this question.
 And this is, by definition,
  a religious worldview.

-Bitcoin must sit atop this religious worldview.
+Bitcoin requires this religious worldview.
 Otherwise it cannot make sense, because without knowable universal truth, then nothing will or can make sense.
 And yes this can make Bitcoin feel redemptive
- -- but remember, it is only money, it depends upon the same foundation that our civilization was born upon.
+ -- but remember, it is only money, it simply depends upon the same foundation that our civilization was born upon.

 To *know* if Bitcoin is true, this requires